-- Staff will be supported to collaborate in doing innovative work to support our students
+- Supporting staff to collaborate in doing innovative work to support our students

-- Systems will be more humanized and responsive to the needs of staff and students
+- Ensuring that our processes and systems are humanized and responsive to the needs of staff and students

 - Aligning our work with our campus strategic goals.

 A Brief Organizational History